 - Do not stay near a bus, even when it is not moving.
 If you need to walk behind the bus or pick up something next to it, talk to the bus driver first for permission.

 At Ross Moore II, P.C., we want everyone to be safe and sound in our communities, but we know that sometimes negligent parties cause accidents.
-If your child was hurt by a driver while boarding or stepping off a bus, contact our Atlanta personal injury attorney.
+If your child was hurt by a driver while boarding or stepping off a bus, contact our attorney.
 Learn how you can seek compensation that helps set things right and restore your family’s peace of mind.
 We offer free case evaluations to prospective clients.